 - No reverse social media lookup: While you get some data enrichment, you won’t be able to learn anything from social networks and similar platforms.

-Kount – 13 Years’ Worth of Business Data
+13 Years’ Worth of Business Data

-- Customizable solution: One reason Kount works just as well for online stores as banks is that you can have complete control over how you mitigate risk.
+- Customizable solution: One reason Kount works just as well for online stores as banks is that you have complete control over how you mitigate risk.

 - Opaque pricing: The chargeback guarantee model can be loved or loathed by online stores, but everyone agrees that hiding pricing behind sales calls is a downside.

-Sift – Digital Trust and Safety + Chargeback Prevention
+Digital Trust, Safety, and Chargeback Prevention

-A Y Combinator alum with a $1B valuation, Sift has quickly emerged as one of the startup world’s favorite fraud protection solutions – including for online stores.
-It currently protects a number of renowned brands operating in the CNP space, such as Airbnb, McDonald’s, and Doordash, among others.
+A Y Combinator alum with a $1 billion valuation, Sift has quickly emerged as one of the startup world’s favorite fraud protection solutions – including for online stores.
+It currently protects a number of renowned brands operating in the CNP space, such as Airbnb, McDonald’s, and Doordash.

 As you can imagine, a key advantage of having this whole suite of products is that they seamlessly integrate with each other and that most of them offer enough customization options to adapt the tools to your risk managers’ needs.